-In July, newly admitted students receive letters from the Director of Graduate Studies providing information on registration, the departmental orientation, and contacts for a temporary academic advisor and the President of Sociology Graduate Student Association (the department's graduate student organization).
+In July, newly admitted students receive letters from the Director of Graduate Studies providing information on registration, the departmental orientation, and contacts for a temporary academic advisor and the leader of Sociology Graduate Student Association or SGSA (the department's graduate student organization).
 New students are asked to report upon arrival to the Graduate Secretary in 901 McClung Tower.

-Full-time students must complete 6-9 credit hours per semester of approved, graduate-level coursework.
+Full-time students must complete 6 credit hours per semester of approved, graduate-level coursework (amended by faculty in 2012).
 The number of credit hours required for full-time status varies with appointments and with loan terms (see Funding).